24 The “Big Three” Centrality Metrics

 Other centrality metrics can be seen as generalizations or special cases of any of these three basic notions (Borgatti 2005).

-Importantly, Freeman showed that the big three centrality metrics reach their theoretical maximum for the central node in a star graph, such as the one shown in Figure fig-star).
+Importantly, Freeman showed that the big three centrality metrics reach their theoretical maximum for the central node in a star graph, such as the one shown in Figure 24.1).

-A star graph is a graph containing a central or inner node (in Figure fig-star, node A), who is connected to all the other nodes in the graph, called the satellite or outer nodes (in Figure fig-star, nodes B through F).
-These nodes in contrast have only one connection and that is to the central node, none among themselves.
+A star graph is a graph containing a central or inner node (in Figure 24.1, node A), which is connected to all the other nodes in the graph, called the satellite or outer nodes (in Figure 24.1, nodes B through F).
+These nodes, in contrast, have only one connection and that is to the central node, none among themselves.

 Degree, Closeness, and Betweenness centralities have an interesting property that provides a conceptual connection between them (Freeman 1979).
-Consider the star graph shown in Figure fig-star with central node A. The degree, closeness, and betweenness centralities of the different nodes are shown in Table tbl-startab).
+Consider the star graph shown in Figure 24.1 with central node A. The degree, closeness, and betweenness centralities of the different nodes are shown in Table 24.1).

 Of course, by definition, we know beforehand that the central node in a star graph has to have the highest degree, since the degree of peripheral nodes is fixed to one and the degree of the central node is always \(n-1\), where \(n\) is the graph order.

-However, note also that the central node has to have the highest closeness, since it is connected by a path of length one (an edge) to every peripheral node, but each peripheral node can only reach other peripheral nodes in the graph by a path of length two.
+However, note that the central node must have the highest closeness, since it is connected to every peripheral node by a path of length 1 (an edge), whereas each peripheral node can reach other peripheral nodes only by paths of length 2.
 They are farther away from other nodes than the central node.

-Finally, note that the central node in the star will also always have the highest betweenness because each of the paths of length two connecting every pair of peripheral nodes to one another has to include the central node as an inner node in the path.
+Finally, note that the central node in the star will always have the highest betweenness, because each of the paths of length 2 connecting every pair of peripheral nodes to one another has to include the central node as an inner node.
 So it serves as the intermediary between any communication between peripheral nodes.

-The mathematical sociologist Linton Freeman (1979) thus thinks that the “big three” centrality measures are the big three precisely because they are maximized for the central node in a star graph.
+The mathematical sociologist Linton Freeman (1979) thus thinks that the “big three” centrality measures are precisely the three that are maximized for the central node in a star graph.